pam_krb5(7) 맨 페이지 - 윈디하나의 솔라나라

 debug Provides syslog(3C) debugging information at LOG_DEBUG level.

-The following error codes are returned for pam_sm_authenticate():
+The following values are returned for pam_sm_authenticate():

 PAM_AUTH_ERR Authentication failure